 - The number of hours you worked per week for the employer

 - Whether your job was full-time (30+ hours per week) or part-time

-- The roles you had with the employer and full description of each role.
-They need to include the start date and end date of each position.
+- The roles you had with the employer and a complete description of each role: They need to include each position’s start date and end date.

-- Your salary and any benefits you received on top of the salary (e.g. commission or extended medical coverage)
+- Your salary and any benefits you received on top of the wage (e.g. commission or extended medical coverage)

 The document must appear on the company’s letterhead.
 The list is neither inclusive nor exclusive, but the more information the employer provides, the better.